Jeh Johnson: Air Force General Counsel

-In 1998, Johnson was appointed General Counsel of the Air Force by President Bill Clinton after confirmation by the U.S. Senate.
-As General Counsel, Johnson was the senior legal official in the Air Force and Governor of Wake Island, in the Pacific Ocean.
+In 1998, Johnson was appointed General Counsel of the Air Force by President Bill Clinton and confirmed by the U.S. Senate.
+As General Counsel, Johnson was the senior legal official in the Air Force and the Governor of the Air Force-administered Wake Island.
 His tenure coincided with Operation Allied Force in 1999.
 He was awarded the Decoration for Exceptional Civilian Service for his efforts.

 Private practice

 After his service in the Clinton administration, Johnson returned to Paul, Weiss in 2001, where he tried large commercial cases.

-Johnson was a member of the Executive Committee of the New York City Bar Association.
+Johnson was a member of the executive committee of the New York City Bar Association.
 From 2001 to 2004, he served as chairman of the City Bar's Judiciary Committee, which rates and approves all federal, state and local judges in New York City.
 In 2007, Johnson was shortlisted by the New York State Commission on Judicial Nomination to be Chief Judge of New York though the incumbent, Judith Kaye, was ultimately reappointed by former Governor Eliot Spitzer.